dilshan-49/VIP_Cup/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments

-- PyTorch team for the excellent deep learning framework
-- torchvision for pre-trained models and utilities
-- The research community for Faster R-CNN architecture
-- Dataset contributors for providing annotated data

 ## 📬 Contact

 For questions, suggestions, or collaborations, please open an issue in this repository.

 ---

-**Note**: This project is designed for educational and research purposes.
-Please ensure you have appropriate permissions for any datasets used and comply with relevant licensing terms.